rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

-[Fishgame][fishgame] [(web build)][fishgame-itch] is an online multiplayer game, created in a collaboration between [Nakama][nakama], an open-source scalable game server, and the [Macroquad](https://github.com/not-fl3/macroquad/) game engine.
+[Fishgame][fishgame] [(web build)][fishgame-itch] is an online multiplayer game, created in a collaboration between [Nakama][nakama], an open-source scalable game server, and the [Macroquad][macroquad] game engine.

+This month:

-This month fishgame migrated to [nakama-rs] (featured in this newsletter as well).
+- fishgame migrated to [nakama-rs] (featured in this newsletter as well).

-Also a second weapon, the sword, was added to the game.
+- Also a second weapon, the sword, was added to the game.

 [fishgame]: https://github.com/heroiclabs/fishgame-macroquad
 [fishgame-itch]: https://fedorgames.itch.io/fish-game?secret=UAVcggHn332a